ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ```
 First line contains an [**include**](https://www.autoitscript.com/autoit3/docs/keywords/include.htm) keyword that allows you to append the specified file into the current script. **WinAPI.au3** file contains a defintion of the [**_WinAPI_GetClassName**](https://www.autoitscript.com/autoit3/docs/libfunctions/_WinAPI_GetClassName.htm) function that performs a necessary job.
 The script will sleep 5 seconds after the start.
 This is performed by the [**Sleep**](https://www.autoitscript.com/autoit3/docs/functions/Sleep.htm) function.
 You should switch to the fullscreen window while the script sleeps.
 After sleep a handle of the current active window will be saved into the **$handle** variable.
 Last action is showing a message box by the [**MsgBox**](https://www.autoitscript.com/autoit3/docs/functions/MsgBox.htm) function with the necessary information.

-# Mouse Actions Emulation
+## Mouse Actions Emulation

 The keyboard stroke emulation will be enough for controlling player character in some games.
-But the most of modern video games have a difficult control by both keyboard and mouse.
+But the most of modern video games have a complex control by both keyboard and mouse.
 AutoIt language have several functions that allow you to emulate typical mouse actions like clicking, moving and holding mouse button pressed.
 Let's consider them sequentially.

+### Mouse Actions in Active Window

 We will test our mouse emulation examples in the standard Microsoft Paint application window.
 This is a **MouseClick.au3** script that performs a mouse click in the active Paint window:
 ```